HXM4Tech/cHEXAos/CONTRIBUTING.md

 By contributing to this project you agree to the Developer Certificate of Origin (DCO) created by The Linux Foundation.
 If you don't know it, please read [DCO file](DCO).

-## Contribution description
+## Pull request description
-In contribution description you have to provide the following informations:
+In pull request description you have to provide the following informations:
 * What has been added?
 * What has been removed?
 * What do they do?